Emmanuel Amoroso

-Emmanuel Ciprian Amoroso, CBE, FRCS, FRCOG, FRCP, FRCPath, FRS (16 September 1901 – 30 October 1982), was a Trinidadian reproductive physiologist and developmental biologist with an interest in placenta physiology.
+Emmanuel Ciprian Amoroso (16 September 1901 – 30 October 1982), was a Trinidadian reproductive physiologist and developmental biologist with an interest in placenta physiology.
 Initially studying medicine in Ireland in the 1920s, he was subsequently based in Britain for the rest of his life.
 He was the first person from the West Indies to be elected as a Fellow of the Royal Society, in 1957, and he had the distinction of being a Fellow of four of the Royal Colleges: Surgeons in 1960, Obstetricians and Gynaecologists in 1965, Physicians in 1966, and Pathologists in 1973.

 Early life and education

 Emmanuel Ciprian Amoroso was born on 16 September 1901 in Woodbrook, Port of Spain, Trinidad and Tobago, one of 12 siblings in a Catholic family; the third eldest child, he had seven brothers and two sisters.
 His father, Thomas Amoroso, was a bookkeeper who later owned estates dealing mainly in cocoa, and his mother Juliana Centeno was of Venezuelan (Spanish) descent.
 Amoroso began his formal education in St. Thomas' Preparatory School, and went on to Saint Mary's College in 1913.
 In 1917, he came first in Saint Mary's College in the Junior Cambridge Certificate, but did not gain a scholarship.
 He left school early due to sight loss as a result of typhoid fever, and taught for a short period in Saint Mary's College after partially recovering his sight.

 In 1922, aged 21, Amoroso went to Dublin, Ireland, and enrolled at University College Dublin (UCD) to study medicine, initially supporting himself by selling newspapers outside the main railway station.
 At UCD, he received an array of student awards and scholarships, with prizes in botany, zoology, chemistry and physics (1923), anatomy and physiology (1925), pathology, pharmacology, materia medica and therapeutics (1927), and medicine, obstetrics, and the John McArdle Medal in surgery (1929).
 While still studying he gave lectures in anatomy, in which subject he earned a BSc with honours in 1926.
 In 1929 he graduated MB BCh BAO with first-class honours, achieving the highest marks ever attained in the final medical exam (while also doing some amateur boxing), after which he completed his surgical internship at the now defunct Jervis Street Hospital in Dublin.